Glenn Strebel Award

 The award will be presented at the ITEA Annual Conference each year.
 The award recipient and the Chief Executive(s) or administrator(s) will be invited to the awards presentation.
 The recipient will receive a free one-year membership to the ITEA, paid tuition for the following year’s ITEA Annual Conference, and a plaque.

-Entries must be based upon the person’s performance from January 1st – to December 31st of that year.
+Entries must be based on the person’s performance from January 1st – to December 31st of that year.

 Nominations must be returned to the ITEA by 31 JANUARY.